-A special election is held to fill an elected position that’s vacated prior to the scheduled end of a term.
-Special elections can take place all throughout the year—on any Tuesday at least sixty days after the seat is vacated.
+A special election is held to fill an elected position that’s vacated prior to the scheduled end of a term, such as when a lawmaker retires or takes higher office.
+Special elections can happen throughout the year—on any Tuesday at least sixty days after the seat is vacated.

 Who can vote in a Special Election?

 Any registered voter—regardless of party registration—can vote in special elections held within their district.

 Click here to look up your legislative districts and determine whether the 2019 special elections take place in your district.